-In 1901 Azaryahu married Yosef Ozerkowsky (later Azaryahu, 1872–1945) and together they went to Bern, Switzerland to study education.
-They also took part in the fifth Zionist congress in Basle on December 26–30, 1901.
+In 1901 Azaryahu married Yosef Ozerkowsky (later Azaryahu, 1872–1945) and together they went to Bern, Switzerland, to study education.
+They also took part in the fifth Zionist congress in Basel from December 26 to December 30, 1901.
 Financial problems compelled the Azaryahus to interrupt their studies and return to Russia.
 They both taught at a Hebrew school for girls in Golatha, near Odessa.
 Sara Azaryahu remembered her years of work at the school as one of the most cherished periods of her lifetime.

-An invitation to her husband to come and teach in Rehovot in 1905 was their first step towards aliyah.
-Since only Yosef had a work offer he went alone while Sara Azaryahu stayed in Golata for another year with their little son Ya’akov.
-It was not the last time that the independent Sara chose to retain her job and join her husband when circumstances permitted.
+An invitation to her husband to come and teach in Rehovot in 1905 was their first step towards Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah.
+Since only Yosef had a work offer, he went alone while Sara Azaryahu stayed in Golata for another year with their young son Ya’akov.
+It was not the last time that the independent Sara chose to retain her job and join her husband later when circumstances permitted.

-In the summer of 1906 both Yosef and Sara moved to Jaffa in order to work at the girls’ school.
+In the summer of 1906, both Yosef and Sara moved to Jaffa to work at the Hebrew girls’ school.
 Sara taught mathematics and geography, which were considered “male” subjects.
 The school in Jaffa had a unique character.
-Its yard was called the “autonomy” and it served as the cultural center of the town’s Jewish intelligentsia.
+Its yard was called the “autonomy,” since it was a circle of Hebrew speakers, and it served as the cultural center of the town’s Jewish Zionist intelligentsia.
 The teachers, who were so absorbed in the school’s problems that they never ceased discussing them even in their private gatherings, conceived of their work as a sacred mission.
-The school’s aim was to create the new Hebrew society.
-One of its manifestations was that male and female teachers earned equal salaries.
-In 1909 Sara and Yosef Azaryahu were among the founders of the new Hebrew city of Tel Aviv.
+The school’s aim was to create the new Hebrew woman, and thus the new Hebrew society.
+One way this aim manifested itself was that male and female teachers earned equal salaries.
+In 1909 Sara and Yosef Azaryahu were among the 66 founders of the new Hebrew city of Tel Aviv.

-After the women’s “battle” was won Azaryahu devoted her time to aiding women with various legal problems.
+After the women’s “battle” was won, Azaryahu devoted her time to aiding women with various legal problems.
 The Union established legal agencies for needy women.
-Azaryahu also served as a judge in the Jewish legal system (Beit Mishpat ha-Shalom ha-Ivri.)
+Azaryahu also served as a judge in the voluntary Jewish legal system, used for civil disputes, distinct from the court system run by the British (Beit Mishpat ha-Shalom ha-Ivri.)